Ajazzz/Control-flow-statements/README.md

 3).
 Break and Continue statements:
 "break" and "continue" statements are used inside loops to alter their behavior.
 "break" statement is used to exit a loop prematurely, while "continue" statement is used to skip to the next iteration of the loop.

+These control flow statements are fundamental building blocks for creating complex programs in Python.